SAP-samples/teched2025-XP261/exercises/ex0/README.md

 ### Accessing SAP SuccessFactors tenant
 1. Search for the internet browser on your computer and navigate to your SAP SuccessFactors (SAP SFSF) tenant.
-Unlike the previous exercise, we will use a shared SAP SFSF tenant
+Unlike the previous exercise, you will use a shared SAP SFSF tenant

 URL: https://hcm-eu10-sales.hr.cloud.sap/login?company=SFLAP062575